-Researchers of Queensland University of Technology (QUT) have discovered a medication that could potentially assist our brains reboot and converse the lesion impacts of heavy alcohol consumption on the regeneration of brain cells.
+Researchers of Queensland University of Technology (QUT) have discovered a brain cells.

 During their study in adult mice demonstrate that two weeks of daily therapies with the medication tandospirone reversed the impacts of 15 weeks of binge-like alcohol consumption on neurogenesis – the ability of the brain to cultivate and replace neurons (brain cells).